emdorgan/weather-planner/README.md

-# Weather Planner
+# Weather Dashboard

 This project uses server-side APIs to get the latest up-to-date weather in any city around the world.
 The user can search for a city and see the current temperature, humidity, wind speed and UV index along with a 5 day forecast.
 Previous searches

 ## To Do list

-* Write up HTML and VERY basic CSS
-* Write sp
+* Write pseudocode

 ## Getting Started